grantsrb/cogmtc/README.md

         vector will be used for language and the first h for actions.
 Defaults to True

-    "h_size": int
+    "output_fxn": str
+        the name of the output function for the model. if no output fxn is wanted, leave as null or specify "NullOp" "h_size": int
         this number is used as the size of the RNN hidden vector and the transformer dim